What does a Finance Manager do?

 How to become a Finance Manager?

-Here are five essential steps to guide someone on the journey to becoming a Finance Manager:
+Here are the key steps to becoming a Finance Manager:

 How long does it take to become a Finance Manager?